 And since the only cooking required is gently tossing the curvy tails and potatoes (protected in their foil package) on the barbecue grill, I figured: why not step it up a notch?

 If the idea of making compound butter sounds even remotely intimidating, let me put you at ease.

 Can you soften butter?
 Can you chop herbs?
 Can you mash things together?
 Great!
 You can make compound butter.

-Ours relies on grassy parsley, oniony chives, and licoricey tarragon – a classic pairing for lobster.
+In this version, ours relies on grassy parsley, oniony chives, and licoricey tarragon – a classic pairing for lobster.